- Use Microsoft Word to create a visually appealing and accessible document

 This page provides guidance on how to use key features of Microsoft Word to create your business communication.
 If you can envision the page layout, there is a way for the software to do it.
 If the instructions are not found below, it is likely someone has made a YouTube video of just what you want to do.

 Getting Started in Word

-The following six-minute video demonstrates how to use Microsoft Word to create a letter.
+The following seven-minute video demonstrates how to use Microsoft Word to create a letter and format it properly.
 Software versions do change over time, so worry less about the details and more about how the information is entered.
 Each new version retains the core features of all versions before it, so it will still be easy to use with a few adjustments.
 There are some differences when working on a PC versus an Apple product.
 These instructions are for the PC, but the basic idea is the same.